24/7 Admissions | Call Now: (844) 701-0202

 Women also face different psychological and physical problems in recovery, their addictions may stem from different causes, and in many cases, the presence of men can make it more difficult for women to recover.

 Experts emphasize that children aren’t just a tool for the mother’s recovery.
 They also benefit.
-“In the best programs, kids are clients in their own right.”
-Said Nichole Edge, an associate professor at the University of Arkansas for Medical Science.
+“In the best programs, kids are clients in their own right,” as Nichole Edge, an associate professor at the University of Arkansas for Medical Science, explains.

 Edge points out that it is an opportunity to evaluate the child’s needs.
 Most of the children have experienced a variety of traumatic events and mother-and-child facilities make up treatment plans for the children too if needed.